golok727/MistEngine.js/MistEngine/docs/MistShader.md

-Certainly!
-Here's the documentation in Markdown format with code blocks:

-markdown
-Copy code
 # MistShader

 The Mist Shader file is a shader file processed by the `Mist.ShaderLibrary.Preload` function, which parses and converts the Mist shader into a GLSL shader file.